 The C.R.E.W. is also partnering with the Ventura Land Trust and to improve the Ventura River Estuary by removing invasive species and cleaning up trails and improving the environment in an ecologically sensitive area.
 This project is made possible thanks to a generous grant from Patagonia.

 Trail Maintenance and Spikeouts

-The CREW continues to provide trail construction and repair services for the Forest Service, Land Conservancies and private trails.
-Back country work can require crews to hike to the site and camp while working aka “spikeouts”.
+The CREW continues to provide trail construction and repair services for agencies such as the Conejo Open Space Conservation Agency, the U. S. Forest Service, and private trails.
+Back country work can require crews to hike or mule pack to the site and camp while working aka “spikeouts”.